a Fromester guide

 Apple’s latest absolutely necessary free operating system software update reviewed as notable bullet points:

-- There is likely to be a long wait for some users
+- There is likely to be a long wait for users updating from older macOS versions

 - Dashboard has been retired

 - iTunes has been retired